ksahlin/BESST/README.md

 #### Library parameters: ####

-* -m < the means of the insert sizes of the library, one integer number for each library > (integer numbers)
+* -m <int> : the means of the insert sizes of the library, one integer number for each library.

-* -s < standard deviation of the libraries, one integer number for each library> (integer numbers)
+* -s <int> : standard deviation of the libraries, one integer number for each library.

-* -T < Thresholds that are some upper levels that you think not too many PE/MP will have a longer insert size than (in the end of the mode) > (integer numbers)
+* -T <int> : Thresholds that are some upper levels that you think not too many PE/MP will have a longer insert size than (in the end of the mode).

-* -r < Mean read length for each of the libraries > (integer number)
+* -r <int> : Mean read length for each of the libraries.

-* -z <ints> Coverage cutoff for repeat classification ( e.g. -z 100 says that contigs with coverages over 100 will be discarded from scaffolding).
-Integer numbers, one for each library)
+* -z <int ... > Coverage cutoff for repeat classification ( e.g. -z 100 says that contigs with coverages over 100 will be discarded from scaffolding).
+One cutoff for each library.

 * -d Check for sequencing duplicates and count only one of them (when computing nr of links) if they are occurring.